FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ## 1.3.2
+Changes:
+- renamed comment / uncomment to enable / disable to make it more clear

 Fixes:
 - Fixed a bug where a protocol would show multiple times
 - installed version should now be found correctly when searching for updates